itsnotmik/python-ml-music-recommendations/README.md

 Known Errors:
-   1.Songs can no longer be recommendended unless they are spelled correctly (including caps)
+   1.(possibly fixed)Songs can no longer be recommendended unless they are spelled correctly (including caps)
-      previously, it would recommend the same song inputed but could recommend song even if not capitalized correctly
+      previously, it would recommend the same song inputed but could recommend song even if not capitalized correctly 2.When searching spotify for a song/artist/year, it will usually grab the something with the correct information (even if all other info is wrong) ex. if you enter an artist, but enter a completely random song name (which the artist does not have), it will grab a random song of their's
+                     (possible fix) read the spotify information and verify that 'name' and 'artists' is correct